How to Create Cheese Pairings

 Cheese Plate #1.
 Place a collection of complementary ingredients together on a platter, and let people play.

 Each ingredient here has a different flavor sensation and texture, and any combination plays well together.
-The Cracker Barrel Vermont white is salty, savory, and smooth, the strawberries are sweet and acidic, the balsamic glaze has a sweet acidic bitterness, the mint is fresh and bright, and the crispy crackers have a bit of black pepper for spice.
+An aged white cheddar is salty, savory, and smooth, the strawberries are sweet and acidic, the balsamic glaze has a sweet acidic bitterness, the mint is fresh and bright, and the crispy crackers have a bit of black pepper for spice.
 The strawberries, mint, and balsamic all have qualities that complement the rich, full flavor of the cheddar.

 Cheese Plate #2.
 Assemble the cheese pairings as two-bite hors d’ouerves.

 If you want people to enjoy a cheese pairing as an appetizer, you can assemble them in advance.
 Here I have caramelized leeks with some beautiful springtime asparagus with Cracker Barrel Aged Reserve shavings and a little sprinkling of sea salt on top of a butter cracker:

 I prefer Cheddar shavings over Parmesan shavings here because the Aged Reserve shavings add a lovely creaminess but still have a complex, sharp flavor.

 Cheese Plate #3.
 Make a classic cheese board with smartly selected cheeses, charcuterie, nuts, and dried fruit.

 For a classic cheese board, I think having three cheeses is perfect.
 Some guidelines:

 Always have an authentic, good quality cheddar cheese as an anchor.
 Cheddar is the most widely produced and consumed cheese style in the world, and is always a favorite.